jlaurellax/data_science_portfolio.github.io/_posts/2022-01-22-association-rule-learning.md

 In other words, here we are counting up the number of transactions that contained *both items A and B* and then rather than dividing by *all transactions* like we did for Support, we instead divide this by the *total number of transactions that contained item A*.

 A high score for Confidence can mean a strong product relationship - but not always!
 When one of the items is very popular we can get an inflated score.
-To help us regulate this, we can look at two further metrics, Expected Confidence and Lift!
+To help us regulate this, we can look at two further metrics, Expected Confidence and Lift.

 <br>
 ##### Expected Confidence

-Expected Confidence is quite simple, it is the percentage of *all transactions* that *contained item B*.
+Expected Confidence is the percentage of *all transactions* that *contained item B*.

 This is important as it provides indication of what the Confidence *would be* if there were no relationship between the items.
-We can use Expected Confidence, along with Confidence to calculate our final (and most powerful) metric - Lift!
+We can use Expected Confidence, along with Confidence to calculate our final (and most powerful) metric - Lift.

 <br>
 ##### Lift

-Lift is the factor by which the Confidence, exceeds the Expected Confidence.
+Lift is the factor by which the Confidence exceeds the Expected Confidence.
 In other words, Lift tells us how likely item B is purchased *when item A is purchased*, while *controlling* for how popular item B is.

 We calculate Lift by dividing Confidence by Expected Confidence.